 The body temperature of the female dog will go down from the normal a day before whelping.
 Therefore, it is crucial to check the temperature of the dog at regular intervals, several times a day to keep things under control.

 Stages two and three alternate in the dog.
 Stage two is the passage of the puppy.
-Stage 3 is the passage of fetal membranes and placenta.
+Stage 3 is the passage of both fetal membranes and placenta.
 Because dogs typically have multiple puppies, the membranes from the preceding puppy are usually passed prior to the next puppy.
-It is common for the female dog to ingest the placentas and membranes.
+Believe it or not, it’s common for the female dog to ingest the placentas and membranes!

-After whelping, a few things you need to do are checking each puppy to make sure it is moving and breathing, you may have to help the puppies “latch on” to get the first nursing done.
+After whelping, check each puppy to make sure it is moving and breathing.
+You may have to help the puppies “latch on” to get the first nursing done.
 Also, make sure to have fresh food and water available for the dam at all times.

 A green to reddish-brown discharge from the female dog is normal up to three weeks, until and unless no foul smell comes from the release.

-The relaxed behavior of the bitch will tell that the whelping is over and she will take rest along with her puppies.
+The relaxed behavior of the bitch will let you know whelping is over and she will rest along with her puppies.
 The bitch will nurse the puppies when the labor is over.